imrafaelmerino/vertx-values/docs/README.md

 ## <a name="goal"><a/> Goal
 According to Vertx documentation:

-_it’s a convention and common practice in Vert.x to send messages as JSON.
-JSON is very easy to create, read and parse in all the languages that Vert.x supports, so it has become a kind of lingua franca for Vert.x._
+_it’s a convention and common practice in Vertx to send messages as JSON.
+JSON is very easy to create, read and parse in all the languages that Vertx supports, so it has become a kind of lingua franca for Vertx._

-**The problem is that, every time a message of type [JsonObject or JsonArray](https://vertx.io/docs/apidocs/io/vertx/core/json/package-summary.html) is sent across the Event Bus, Vertx has to make a copy of the message**.
+**The problem is that every time a message of type [JsonObject or JsonArray](https://vertx.io/docs/apidocs/io/vertx/core/json/package-summary.html) is sent across the Event Bus, Vertx has to make a copy of the message**.
 The bigger the JSON, the worse the impact on performance.
 Moreover, it puts a lot of pressure on the Garbage Collector.
-**vertx-values solves this adding support to send the immutable JSON from [json-values](https://github.com/imrafaelmerino/json-values)**. json-values is a truly immutable JSON implemented with persistent data structures with a functional and simple API to create, validate, generate and manipulate JSON.
+**vertx-values solves this by adding support to send the immutable JSON from [json-values](https://github.com/imrafaelmerino/json-values)**. json-values is a truly immutable JSON implemented with persistent data structures with a functional and simple API to create, validate, generate and manipulate JSON.
 It's been designed from FP principles.